 In the event of any liquidation, dissolution or winding up of affairs of the Company (or upon a deemed liquidation event), distributions are first made to holders of the Series C Convertible Preferred Stock equal to the greater of (i) their original issuance price, plus any declared but unpaid dividends or (ii) the amount that the holder would be entitled upon conversion into common stock.
 The original issue price of the Series C Convertible Preferred Stock was \$3.60 per share.
-After distribution to the Series C Convertible Preferred Stockholders, distributions are made to holders of the Series B Convertible Preferred Stock equal to the greater of (i) their original issue price plus any declared but unpaid dividends or (ii) the amount that the holder would be entitled upon conversion into common stock.
+After distribution to the Series B Convertible Preferred Stock equal to the greater of (i) their original issue price of lus any declared but unpaid dividends or (ii) the amount that the holder would be entitled upon conversion into common stock.
 The original issue price of Series B Convertible Preferred Stock is \$3.00 per share.
-After distribution to the Series B Convertible Preferred Stock holders, the holders of the Series A Convertible Preferred Stock, as a class, will receive a distribution equal to the greater of (i) their original issue price plus any declared but unpaid dividends or (ii) the amount that the holder would be entitled upon conversion into common stock.
-The original issue price of the Series A-1, A-2, A-3 and A-4 Convertible Preferred Stock is \$1.00, \$1.20, \$1.38 and \$1.587, respectively.
-Upon completion of the preferential payments to holders of Convertible Preferred Stock, all of the remaining assets shall be distributed among the holders of Convertible Preferred Stock and common stock pro rata based on the number of shares of common stock held by each, assuming conversion of all outstanding shares of Convertible Preferred Stock.
+After distribution to the Series B Convertible Preferred Stockholders, the holders of the Series A Convertible Preferred Stock, as a class, will receive a distribution equal to the greater of (i) their original issue price plus any declared but unpaid dividends or (ii) the amount that the holder would be entitled upon conversion into common stock.
+The original issue price of the Series A Convertible Preferred Stock, as a class, will receive a distribution equal to the greater of (i) their original issue price plus any declared but unpaid dividends or (ii) the amount that the holder would be entitled upon conversion into common stock.
+The original issue price of the Series A-1, A-2, A-3 and A-4 Convertible Preferred Stock, as a class, will receive a distribution equal to the greater of (i) their original issue price of the Series A-1, A-2, A-3 and A-4 Convertible Preferred Stock, as a class, will receive a distribution equal to the greater of (ii) their original issue price of the Series A-1, A-2, A-3 and A-4 Convertible Preferred Stock, as a class, will receive a distribution equal to the greater of (ii) their original issue price of the Series B-1, A-2, A-3 and A-4 Convertible Preferred Stock, as a class, will